Allergies and sinus infections can present similar symptoms. So, what how do you tell the difference between sinusitis and your allergies?

 The Primary Difference

 Sinusitis or sinus infections happen due to an infection in the sinuses.
-At South Florida Sinus and Allergy Center, we have decades of experience treating such infections.
+At Florida Sinus & Snoring Specialists, we have decades of experience treating such infections.
 There are four different sinus pairs in our bodies, and any of these can develop a sinus infection.

 Acute Sinusitis and Chronic Sinusitis